Global behaviour of bistable solutions for gradient systems in one unbounded spatial dimension: Invasion implies convergence

-\end{lemma} \begin{lemma}[upper bound on back flux for the firewall] There exists a nonnegative \\ quantity $\ell_{\min,\textup{\textrm{back-fire}}}$ such that, for every nonzero integer $q$ and every integer $p$ not smaller than $p_{\min}(q)$, the ``back-flux'' term in inequality \vref{relax_scheme_final} is not larger than $\epsEnergy/8$. \end{lemma} \begin{lemma}[upper bound on front flux for the firewall] For every nonnegative quantity $\ell$ and for every nonzero integer $q$, there exists an integer $p_{\min,\textup{\textrm{front-fire}}}(\ell,q)$ such that, for every integer $p$ not smaller than $p_{\min,\textup{\textrm{front-fire}}}(\ell,q)$ and not smaller than $p_{\min}(q)$, the ``front flux'' term in inequality \vref{relax_scheme_final} is not larger than $\epsEnergy/8$. \end{lemma} Postponing the proofs of these five lemmas, let us first conclude with the proof of \cref{prop:dissip_app_zero}.
+\end{lemma} \begin{lemma}[upper bound on back flux for the firewall] There exists a nonnegative \\ quantity $\ellMinBackFire$ such that, for every positive integer $p$ and every integer $n$ greater than or equal to $n_{\min}(p)$, the ``back-flux'' term in inequality \vref{relax_scheme_final} is less than or equal to $\epsEnergy/8$. \end{lemma} \begin{lemma}[upper bound on front flux for the firewall] For every nonnegative quantity $\ell$ and for every positive integer $p$, there exists an integer $\nMinFrontFire(\ell,p)$ such that, for every integer $n$ greater than or equal to $\nMinFrontFire(\ell,p)$ and to $n_{\min}(p)$, the ``front flux'' term in inequality \vref{relax_scheme_final} is less than or equal to $\epsEnergy/8$. \end{lemma} Postponing the proofs of these five lemmas, let us first conclude with the proof of \cref{prop:dissip_app_zero}.
 Let

 Then, according to \cref{lem:small_init_en_aft,lem:non_small_fin_en_aft,lem:small_init_fire_aft,lem:small_back_flux_fire_aft,lem:small_front_flux_fire_aft}, inequality \vref{relax_scheme_final} leads to an immediate contradiction.
 This finishes the proof of \cref{prop:dissip_app_zero} (provided that \cref{lem:small_init_en_aft,lem:non_small_fin_en_aft,lem:small_init_fire_aft,lem:small_back_flux_fire_aft,lem:small_front_flux_fire_aft} hold). \end{proof} \begin{proof}[Proof of \cref{lem:small_init_en_aft} (upper bound on initial energy)] Let $\ell$ denote a nonnegative quantity, and let (as in the definition \vref{def_chi_infty})